Contextual Agentic Memory is a Memo, Not True Memory: Constructive Example and Composition-Error Corollary

 \textbf{Applying Theorem~\ref{thm:gap}.} \begin{itemize}[nosep] \item \textbf{Parametric:} $n_P = O(1/\delta)$ examples suffice to identify $c$ and generalize to all $\binom{k}{2}$ pairs. \item \textbf{Retrieval:} For large $p$, frozen LLMs achieve low accuracy on modular arithmetic ($\bar{\alpha} \ll 1$).
 The retrieval system requires $n_R = \Omega(k^2)$ stored compositions. \item \textbf{Separation ratio:} $n_R / n_P = \Omega(k^2)$---quadratic in the number of domain concepts. \end{itemize}

 \textbf{Naturalistic instantiations.} The modular arithmetic construction is a formal existence proof; the same structure arises whenever a domain has many base concepts with a structured composition rule: \begin{itemize}[nosep] \item \emph{Clinical:} drugs $\times$ conditions $\to$ interaction outcomes.
 The composition rule (pharmacological interaction) is domain-specific and post-dates most pretraining corpora. \item \emph{Legal:} precedents $\times$ statutes $\to$ case outcomes.
 The composition rule requires domain expertise absent from general pretraining. \item \emph{Engineering:} materials $\times$ loads $\to$ failure modes.
-The composition rule is governed by domain equations not reliably encoded in language model weights. \end{itemize} In each case, retrieval can surface the individual components (drug profiles, precedent summaries, material properties), but the composition rule that maps their combination to the correct output must either be stored exhaustively or learned parametrically.
+The composition rule is governed by domain equations not reliably encoded in language model weights. \end{itemize} In each case, retrieval can surface the individual components (drug profiles, precedent summaries, material properties), but the composition rule must still be supplied, induced in context, or learned in persistent adaptive state.
+Assumption~\ref{asm:icl} measures the success of the complete contextual route rather than ruling induction out.